Direct and Reported Speech Worksheets

 This pdf worksheet turns direct and reported speech into an intoxicating learning experience.
 Rewriting a bunch of exclamatory sentences as indirect, kids dive further deep into the topic.

-In order for children to fully master the direct-indirect-speech chapter, they ought to practice rewriting direct speech as indirect speech as well, which is what they do in this PDF worksheet.
+In order for 8th grade and 9th grade students to fully master the direct-indirect-speech chapter, they ought to practice rewriting direct speech as indirect speech as well, which is what they do in this practice worksheet.

 This printable worksheet helps practice conversion of reported speech into direct speech.
 Rewrite each sentence using appropriate punctuations, tenses and keep an eye on your word order as well.